-Yes, we are aware that Nightbreed was indeed released by Ocean back in 1990… but that was the arcade game.
+Yes, we are aware that Nightbreed was indeed released by Ocean back in 1990… but that was the arcade and an interactive movie game.
 Ocean had the licence to do three games, Arcade, Arcade Adventure (which never had a C64 consideration) and an RPG title.
-The arcade game got a release in some shape or form, but the RPG disappeared after initial mentions in the press.
+The arcade and adventure games got a release in some shape or form, but the RPG disappeared after initial mentions in the press.

-The RPG game was being developed by Imagitec and was being overseen by Dave Whiteman who we think was the project manager.
-The only programmer name we have is the Amiga programmer who was Adrian Waterhouse.
+The RPG game was being developed by Imagitec and was being overseen by David Wightman who was the project manager.
+The only programmer name we have is the Amiga programmer Adrian Waterhouse.
 Music was being done by Barry Leitch, but this is not in HVSC unfortunately at the moment.

-We got in touch with Dave Whiteman who mentioned that he had the music (Amiga and C64) on an Amiga floppy that he has been threatening to move to PC for some time.
-It is possible that the source code is on a 5mb Atari ST hard drive that has not been turned on since October ’89 when he left Imagitec.
-Its unsure if it still works.
+We got in touch with Dave Wightman who mentioned that he had the music (Amiga and C64) on an Amiga floppy that he has been threatening to move to PC for some time.
+It is possible that the source code is on a 5mb Atari ST hard drive that has not been turned on since he left Imagitec.
+It’s unsure if it still works.
 We are hopeful that Dave will have a sift through at some point and see what is left over.

 The game was itself was pretty solid as a playable game with all the sub-systems and a few levels in place.
 It is not quite remembered why the game was scrapped, but most of the actual code was re-used to become Daemons Gate.
 The C64 code was actually ported over to the Lynx for the game, though it is unknown how much of the code survived from Nightbreed.

 Contributions: Jason Kelk, Barry Leitch, Dave Whiteman, Romppainen, Andreas Wallstrom, Fabrizio Bartoloni, Simon Golding